 - Incredible biodiversity in both this loop and the region as a whole, thanks to elevations that flit between 1500 and 3250m.

 - Best bike: A rigid ‘plus’ mountain bike or hardtail with a 2.2″ to 2.5″ tyre is the ideal choice for this route, due to the mixed terrain, long climbs, and often steep grades.
 If you ride a gravel bike, be sure you’re running comparable gearing.
 I’d recommend a 45mm+ tyre at the minimum and adjust the route to suit.
 Love tech?
-You’ll have a lot of fun with a hardtail and 130mm of travel over in La Cumbre, where a dropper post won’t go amiss, either.
+You’ll have a lot of fun with a hardtail with a dropper and 130mm of travel over in Ixtepeji, or just zone in on this routes singletrack counterpart, Hebras de Ixtepeji.

-- On a bikepacking rig, the route is best ridden in a clockwise direction, as the dirt road between San Andrés Huayapam and La Cumbre is extremely steep and would make an unforgiving way to begin a trip!
+- Direction: The route is best ridden in a clockwise direction, as the dirt road between San Andrés Huayapam and La Cumbre is extremely steep and would make an unforgiving way to begin a trip.

 - The mountains of Oaxaca are generally a safe place to travel through, but it’s always worth getting up-to-date information.